jacksmedia/site-jacksmedia/docs/tutorial-crypto-exchange/kucoin.md

 ## Why use a CEX?

 Thought this was all about decentralization, anon?
 Well ideally, of course it is!
 We all want to escape from the status quo and live in a world that's not controlled by banks.
-Yet there's no DEX to swap Ravencoin into EGLD, not in February 2023.
+Yet there's no DEX to swap Ravencoin into EGLD, not in 2023Q2.
 So until this option exists, let's utilize the best option at hand, [KuCoin Exchange \(🇭🇰\)](https://www.kucoin.com/ucenter/signup?rcode=r3JHB3C&lang=en_US&utm_source=friendInvite).

 You can also find $RVN on [Binance US \(🗺️\), join here if applicable & interested](https://accounts.binance.us/en/register?ref=52116724).
 This is another great and fast way to convert $RVN to $EGLD, and allow your mining rig to augment your staking on MultiversX.